 Michael Tenore will be elected to serve as our General Counsel and Secretary upon the completion of the Merger.
 He has served as General Counsel of Atlantic since March 2023.
 He was first appointed General Counsel, and Vice President of Regulatory Affairs for Troika in March 2015.
 In July 2017, Mr. Tenore was elected Corporate Secretary.
 He resigned from all positions with Troika in March 2023.
 Prior to joining Troika in March 2015 upon the merger with Signal Point Holdings Corp., he held various legal and regulatory positions, including General Counsel, at RNK, Inc. a regional telecommunications carrier.
-Mr. Tenore is a member of the adjunct staff of Suffolk University Law School and belongs to the Federal Communications Bar Association and the Association of Corporate Counsel.
-Mr. Tenore received his B.A. in Communications from Emerson College and his J.D. from Suffolk University Law School both degrees with Latin Honors.
+Mr. Tenore is a member of the adjunct staff of Suffolk University Law School and belongs to the Federal Communications from Emerson College and his J.D. from Suffolk University Law School both degrees with Latin Honors.
 Mr. Tenore has been on the board of directors for youth hockey and charitable organizations for the past 10 years.